Build a WordPress website (Linux)

 ALTER USER 'USER_NAME'@'localhost' IDENTIFIED BY 'PASSWORD';

-For example, to change the password of the root user to Password@2025!:
+For example, to change the password for the root user to Password@2025!:

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'Password@2025!';

-4. Flush the privileges for the changes to take effect and exit the MySQL database.
+4. Flush the privileges to apply the changes, then exit the MySQL database.

 FLUSH PRIVILEGES;